Hadamard-Type Asymptotics for Products of Best Rational Approximation Errors: Introduction

-Gonchar established this result for regular compact sets \(E\).
-The upper estimate in Gonchar’s theorem reduces to the polynomial case.
-In the polynomial case \(m=0\), the earliest result goes back to Bernstein \cite{Bernstein1912}; see also \cite{Walsh1969,Varga}.
-Under additional geometric assumptions on \(E\), such as continua with connected complement and Jordan boundary, related results were obtained by Saff \cite{Saff1971}.
-Further information on Gonchar-type theorems and on the behavior of rows of the Walsh and Pad\'e tables may be found in \cite{BGM,Su2,LevLub,Su1}.

-Thus, for fixed \(m\), the asymptotic behavior of the errors \(\rho_{n,m}(f;E)\) is determined by the meromorphic continuation of \(f\) with at most \(m\) poles.
+Thus, for each fixed \(m\), the exponential rate of the errors \(\rho_{n,m}(f;E)\) is determined by the radius of meromorphic continuation of \(f\) with at most \(m\) poles.
 The aim of the paper is to pass beyond the asymptotics of a single row of the Walsh table and to study the products

 formed from the first \(m+1\) rows of the Walsh table.
-Gonchar's theorem identifies the exponential rate of a single row with the reciprocal of a single meromorphy radius \(R_m\), while Hadamard's classical theorem on Hankel determinants involves the reciprocal of the product \(R_0R_1\cdots R_m\).
-This suggests that the rational-approximation analogue of Hadamard's theorem can be obtained by taking one approximation error from each of the first \(m+1\) rows and forming their product.
+The Saff--Gonchar theorem identifies the exponential rate of a single row with the reciprocal of the corresponding meromorphy radius \(R_m\), while Hadamard's classical theorem on Hankel determinants involves the reciprocal of the product \(R_0R_1\cdots R_m\).
+This suggests considering a product extension of the Saff--Gonchar theorem that is simultaneously a rational-approximation analogue of Hadamard's theorem.
+We obtain such an extension by taking one approximation error from each of the first \(m+1\) rows and forming their product.
 We do this along the initial segment of a superdiagonal

 We show that this product has exponential rate equal to the reciprocal of the product \(R_0R_1\cdots R_m\).